Sangaturcarawan/smart-file-org/README.md

 A personal Python project that automatically organizes files in your **Downloads** folder into categorized subfolders using `pathlib`, `shutil` and `typing` modules.

-This is the **third iteration (v3.0)**.
-Future iterations will include `datetime` module for sorting by date, CLI input, and cross-OS support.
+This is the **fourth iteration (v4.0)**.
+Future iterations will include `datetime` module for sorting by date, use of GUI and sorting based on metadata and regular expressions.

 ---